-Scott Sanders is Head of Growth, Data & Analytics at Keto and Co.
-He has previously been in consulting roles, including at Growcery Partners and Simon-Kucher & Partners, where he worked on analytics-driven strategy, price-pack architecture, and other insights to guide food and CPG companies on selling, investor pitches, and R&D. He previously co-owned Bosco Chocolate Syrup, his family's business, and held sales agency/broker roles, serving Fortune 500 and private-equity backed companies.
+Scott Sanders helps food/beverage/CPG brands and retailers position themselves against incumbents, while they steal share and protect margins.
+Sanders was previously at Keto and Co and in consulting roles, where he worked on analytics-driven strategy, price-pack architecture, and other insights to guide companies on selling, investor pitches, and R&D. He co-owned Bosco Chocolate Syrup, his family's business, and held sales agency/broker roles (Acosta, MPG), serving Fortune 500 and private-equity backed companies.

 To start, it sounds like you are seeking a few people to validate your product concept and provide feedback on your direction.
 If that's the case, you may want to browse LinkedIn and reach out directly to the founders of some brands you know and personally use.
 Mentioning that personal connection will go a long way to getting a response.

 Once you get beyond that initial phase and you want to start scaling, that's another story.
 Are you targeting DTC, grocery, or foodservice (restaurant) brands?
 There are trade associations that could get you a good start, depending on which segment you're aiming to target.

 In terms of an email format that works, trial and error -- along with careful measurement -- might be your best approach.
 Try some different formats and see what resonates with your audience.
 Keep in mind that you're likely reaching out to people who hear a LOT of sales pitches, so keep in mind the abbreviation WIIFM (What's In It For Me, where me=your prospective client) -- and shorter is almost always better.
 Your goal in sending an email is to schedule a meeting, not tell the entire story of your offering.